ossobv/rtpsniff/README.md

   it's within reasonable limits.

 * Output requirements are:
-  * Fix that all packets are counted, not just the seen ones, so a percentage more accurately reflects loss.

   * Always show the total packets next to the percentage.
 Because only a percentage is misleading when there are only a few streams.